The War of the Noobs

 Read Time: 2 Minutes

 I am starting to hope that Noobtown as a series is getting close to finishing.
 While I have enjoyed it so far, it’s beginning to become a parody of itself in some respects.
-Book eight is filled with so meta-refences and self-references, and theme which has been building and become more obvious with the last few books in the series, that it’s getting a little tiresome.
+Book eight is filled with so many meta-refences and self-references, a theme which has been building and become more obvious with the last few books in the series, that it’s getting a little tiresome.

 In this one, for instance, an entire chapter is devoted to seemingly annoying the narrator due to (as stated in the audio) a comment made by the narrator in a public forum, so the author makes them do every accent he can think of, alternating lines of dialogue to new characters just to keep that going.